MahtabSarlak/DL-spring2022/hw1/README.md

 # Image Colorization with Convolutional Neural Network

 This assignment required us to solve the Image Colorization task as a pixel-wise classification problem.
-So we apply a CNN to colorize grayscale images using the PyTorch framework, and we examin how diffثrent factors such as Batch normalization, Skip Connection, ... affect the result of the learning process.
+So we apply a CNN to colorize grayscale images using the PyTorch framework, and we examin how different factors such as Batch normalization, Skip Connection, ... affect the result of the learning process.

 ### Dataset